dimalypai/mil-masters-thesis-chalmers/docs/Planning.md

 * Dynamicly typed source languages
 * Logic programming paradigm (probably is possible with something like Backtracking monad)
 * Metaprogramming, compiler API (maybe that's too far away)
+* Laziness, probably should be not very hard to incorporate following Bridging the gulf

 Method of accomplishment.
 How should the work be carried out?
 =============================================================